Why is Abrasion Testing Important?

 What Are The Benefits?

-- LexanTM doors with electronic interlocks to enclose the dual testing chambers.
-No moving parts are exposed during operation for increased safety
+- LexanTM doors with safety interlocks to enclose the dual testing chambers and no moving parts are exposed during operation

 - Controlled test duration with elapsed time or by total jar revolutions using the multi-function electronic controller and optical sensing